2025-09-05

 Trying to map a drive to another computer in the home network fails with a "Cannot access shared folder", or you are prompted for a user-id/password that should work, but doesn't.

 For years, I've had troubles making a reliable Windows share connection with the computers in my local network.
-It seems to sometimes work, sometimes not.
+It sometimes worked, sometimes not.
 More typically, it would start to work after an initial failure.
 These steps make for a more reliable network.

 For this discussion, assume two computers: A desktop and a laptop (any two computers)